V0lk3n/SQLinks2Move/README.md

 ## Demo - Basic Usage

 For legal reason, I have hidden sensitive informations on the pictures.
-So i will give randome informations to lead you througt this demo.
+So i will give random informations to lead you througt this demo.

 ### Step 1 - Basic usage.

 First running whoami, we see that we are ```PANDA\sqlsvc```.
 Running hostname told us that we are on the domaine machine name ```KOALA01```.

-Running SQLinks2Move binary, specifying servername ```KOALA01``` database ```master``` and leaving blank all others value except RPC where we choose "N" return this result.
+Running SQLinks2Move binary, specifying servername ```KOALA01``` database ```master``` and leaving blank all others value except for RPC, where we choose "N" on both, return this result.

 ![step 1](https://user-images.githubusercontent.com/22322762/120856435-2b6d4800-c580-11eb-8599-5f8dc86e6826.png)